MdTanvirHossainTusher/Daily-Complaint-Report/README.md

 5. `PyInstaller` to build the `.exe` file
 6. `Pandas` library to clean the `lat-long` of fake customer complaint

+# Video explanation

+You can find the detail video explanation in Bengali [here.](https://youtu.be/NoOQGqWKXB0)

 # Desktop Application User Interface